-This simple "trick" – which had been introduced by IGEL's Dr. Till Kreutzer before – will effectively tackle the publishers' enforcement problems while it dispenses the need for an ancillary copyright at the same time.
+This simple solution – which we have promoted ourselves – will effectively tackle the publishers' enforcement problems while it prevents the collateral damages that inevitably come along with the introduction of an ancillary copyright.
 The wording of the report's justification has been shortened and slightly changed to a lean statement (emphasis added):

 It is important that the challenges press publishers face in enforcing the derivative rights upon which they depend to protect the investment made in their publication are addressed in a manner that strengthens the position of press publishers, but does not disrupt other industries.
 Press publishers are thus given the right to bring proceedings in their own name before tribunals against infringers of the rights held by the authors of the works contained in their press publication and to be presumed to have representation over the works contributed to the press publication.

 Günther Oettinger's ancillary copyright seems to die a slow but steady death thanks to representatives that not only care about the industries' but also the civil society's interests.This work is distributed under the Creative Commons BY 4.0 Licence.